Office of Aviation Forces (CG-711)

 Spartan is being introduced to the Coast Guard as part of a deal to

-increase Forest Fire Fighing capacity by transferring HC-130H aircraft
+increase Forest Fire Fighting capacity by transferring HC-130H aircraft

 to the U.S. Forest Service.
 The Spartan will fly reconnaissance